 On Sampling the Wisdom of Crowds: Random vs. Expert Sampling of the Twitter Stream

 Saptarshi Ghosh, Muhammad Bilal Zafar, Parantapa Bhattacharya, Naveen Sharma, Niloy Ganguly and Krishna P. Gummadi.
 International Conference on Information and Knowledge Management (CIKM), 2013.
-(To appear)

 No country for old members: User lifecycle and linguistic change in online communities

 Cristian Danescu-Niculescu-Mizil, Robert West, Dan Jurafsky, Jure Leskovec, Christopher Potts.
 World Wide Web Conference (WWW), 2013.

 A computational approach to politeness with application to social factors